-A collection of inexpensive wax melt molds for every occasion and season.
-From squares and hearts to gummy bears and flamingos and everything in-between.
+A collection of inexpensive silicone wax melt molds for every occasion and season.
+From squares and hearts to gummy bears and flamingos, and everything in-between.

 When I started making candles, it only made sense to make wax melts too.
 They make fabulous gifts and they’re the perfect project to use up leftover scented wax.